bhartl/docker-tutorial/hello-docker/Readme.md

 *Note: make sure to be logged in to DockerHub on the command line via `docker login`.*

-Vice-versa, a docker-image can be downloaded, i.e. `pulled`, from DockerHub via
+Vice-versa, a Docker Image can be downloaded, i.e. `pulled`, from DockerHub via
 ```bash
 sudo docker pull bhartl/hello-docker
 ```